j-geuter/GSI/README.md

 # Guided Speculative Inference for Efficient Test-Time Alignment of LLMs

-This is the code repository implementing _Guided Speculative Inference_ (GSI) from the paper "Guided Speculative Inference for Efficient Test-Time Alignment of LLMs" (J. Geuter, Y. Mroueh, D. Alvarez-Melis, 2025).
+This is the code repository implementing _Guided Speculative Inference_ (GSI) from the paper [Guided Speculative Inference for Efficient Test-Time Alignment of LLMs](https://arxiv.org/abs/2506.04118) (J. Geuter, Y. Mroueh, D. Alvarez-Melis, 2025).
 GSI is an inference-time algorithm for LLMs which combines soft best-of-n sampling with speculative sampling from a small model, and allows for efficient test-time scaling of LLM reasoning models.